 Whether you call it a pier, a jetty, a dock, or a wharf, one thing is certain – fish love living around structure that provides a high opportunity of catching more.

-Heading down to your local pier with your fishing rod in hand is a very romantic image, but it can also be a productive fishing adventure.
+Heading down to your local pier with your fishing rod in hand is a romantic image, but it can also be a productive fishing adventure.

 Piers attract all kinds of water life and provide shelter for large fish that would normally live in the deeper waters.